Planning your return

 Creating your playbook or plan

-Several weeks into California’s Stage 2 reopening, you’ve likely already spent time considering the return-to-work strategy for your business and may even have drafted a plan or playbook to document your decisions.
+You’ve likely spent time considering the return-to-work strategy for your business and may even have drafted a plan or playbook to document your decisions.
 But do you have the essentials in place?

-A comprehensive plan is meant to help leaders make decisions about the numerous factors involved in reopening – and be updated regularly to reflect changing guidelines.
+Your plan should be comprehensive enough to help leaders with decision making and be updated regularly to reflect changing guidelines.

 Blue Shield Spotlight